Yelp/paasta/docs/source/yelpsoa_configs.rst

 This file stores configuration for periodically scheduled jobs for execution on `Tron <https://github.com/yelp/tron>`_.

-The documentation here is for the PaaSTA-specific options.
+The documentation here is for the paasta-specific options.
 For all other settings, please see the
 `canonical docs <https://tron.readthedocs.io/en/latest/jobs.html>`_.